 Dr. Brent has a long career as a practitioner, educator, and researcher in medical toxicology.
 He holds multiple honors and awards and is a frequent invited speaker and visiting professor.
 He is the Senior Editor of Critical Care Toxicology: the Diagnosis and Management of the Critically Poisoned Patient, the second edition of which was published in 2017.
 His major research interests are clinical studies and trials and the intensive care management of seriously poisoned patients.

 Dr. Wax is also a Clinical Professor in Emergency Medicine (Medical Toxicology) at the University of Texas, Southwestern School of Medicine, where he is the Director of the Medical Toxicology Clinic.
 Before joining ACMT in 2008 as its Executive Director, and the University of Texas Southwestern in 2006 as a part-time faculty member, Dr. Wax had faculty appointments in the Departments of Emergency Medicine at the University of Rochester School of Medicine from 1991-2001 and the University of Arizona School of Medicine from 2001-2006.

-Program Manager, Toxicology Investigators Consortium (ToxIC)
+Toxicology Data Quality Associate, Toxicology Investigators Consortium (ToxIC)

-Research Scientist, Toxicology Investigators Consortium (ToxIC)
+Clinical Research Associate, Toxicology Investigators Consortium (ToxIC)

 Stephanie Abston, RN, BSN is a Clinical Research Associate at The American College of Toxicology.
 As a CRA Stephanie is responsible for working with the research teams located at various institutions, as well as, working closely with the ToxIC registry.